libvips/libvips/doc/uhdr.md

 write with the [method@Image.uhdrsave] operation, embedding the gainmap and the associated metadata in the output image.

+Intermediate operations which change the image geometry will need to also update the `"gainmap0-data" metadata item, the mechanisms for doing this are described below.
+The other gainmap fields should probably not be changed unless the intention is to alter the image appearance.

 ### High-level libvips operations

 Two high-level libvips operations will automatically update the gainmap for